-Personalised basket data transforms a customer from an anonymous purchaser into an individual customer with habits, tastes and motivations.
+Personalised basket data transforms a consumer from an anonymous purchaser into an individual customer with habits, tastes and motivations.

 According to Payments UK, debit card payments will overtake cash payments by 2021, while mobile payments company Worldpay has said that by the end of 2016, the total number of contactless transactions where a mobile device was used reached 38 million.